sarahdunbar/Hello-world/README.md

   Press ```commit``` to save/commit your edits to Github.
 Verify that your version of ```helloworld.py``` on Github is being updated correctly.
 7. Issue a [pull request](https://help.github.com/articles/using-pull-requests/) to submit your code.
 8. Your code will be subjected to a rudimentary automatic test and will be accepted or rejected.
+If your pull request fails (shows a big **red x**), click on the ```details``` link to see a log of the test that failed.
+In particular, check for messages near the *very end of the log* to understand what exactly failed.
 9. Continue to edit your code from [runpython.com](http://runpython.com).
 Every time you commit a change the new code will be tested again.
 10. To see the status of your pull request from your Github account, visit the ```Pull requests``` link at